sanepunk/RL/Reinforce/README.md

 # REINFORCE Algorithm Implementation

-This directory contains an implementation of the REINFORCE algorithm (Williams, 1992) using JAX and Flax.
+This directory contains implementations of the REINFORCE algorithm (Williams, 1992) using JAX and Flax, including a Mixture of Experts (MoE) based REINFORCE variant.

 ## Algorithm Overview